aneojkeee/aneojkeee/README.md

 # Welcom to my page 👋

 👨‍💻 My name is Vladislav, I am 28 years old.
 I am a beginner full-stack developer.
 I am currently studying to become a high-class programmer.
-At the moment I have no special achievements or outstanding projects, but I work on it every day.
+At the moment I don't have any special achievements or outstanding projects, but there are still some things in my portfolio.
 I really enjoy writing code in Python.

 ## GitHub stats